MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/troubleshooting.md

 ms.date: 08/31/2017
 ---

-# Troubleshooting
+# Troubleshooting iOS 11 Apps Built With Xamarin.iOS

-_This article provides several troubleshooting tips for working with iOS 11 in Xamarin.iOS apps._

 The following sections list some known issues that can occur when using iOS 11 with Xamarin.iOS and, where available, the solution to those issues: